plone/training/mastering_plone/api.rst

 pdb
     The python debugger pdb is the single most important tool for us when programming.
 Just add ``import pdb; pdb.set_trace()`` in your code and debug away!

     Since Plone 5 you can even add it to templates: add ``<?python import pdb; pdb.set_trace() ?>`` to a template and you end up in a pdb shell on calling the template.
-Look at the variable :py:obj:`econtext` to see what might have gone wrong.
+Look at the variable :obj:`econtext` to see what might have gone wrong.

 ipdb
     Enhanced pdb with the power of IPython, e.g. tab completion, syntax highlighting, better tracebacks and introspection.
-It also works nicely with :py:mod:`Products.PDBDebugMode`.
+It also works nicely with :mod:`Products.PDBDebugMode`.

 Products.PDBDebugMode
     An add-on that has two killer features.

     **Post-mortem debugging**: throws you in a pdb whenever an exception occurs.
 This way you can find out what is going wrong.

-    **pdb view**: simply adding ``/pdb`` to a url drops you in a pdb session with the current context as :py:obj:`self.context`.
+    **pdb view**: simply adding ``/pdb`` to a url drops you in a pdb session with the current context as :obj:`self.context`.
 From there you can do just about anything.

 Debug mode
     When starting Plone using :command:`./bin/instance debug` you'll end up in an interactive debugger.

 plone.app.debugtoolbar
     An add-on that allows you to inspect nearly everything.
-It even has an interactive console, a tester for TALES-expressions and includs a reload-feature like :py:mod:`plone.reload`.
+It even has an interactive console, a tester for TALES-expressions and includs a reload-feature like :mod:`plone.reload`.

 plone.reload
     An add-on that allows to reload code that you changed without restarting the site.
-It is also used by :py:mod:`plone.app.debugtoolbar`.
+It is also used by :mod:`plone.app.debugtoolbar`.

 Products.PrintingMailHost
     An add-on that prevents Plone from sending mails.
 Instead, they are logged.